Axel-ex/Feed_my_plant/README.md

 ![Alt text](cover.png)

-**Feed My Plant** is a smart watering system that ensures your plants stay hydrated at all times based on environmental conditions without needing your intervention.
-This project is a collaborative effort by [Your Team/Organization] in partnership with Critical Software.
+**Feed My Plant** is a smart watering system that ensures your little plants stay hydrated at all times based on environmental conditions without needing your intervention!
+This project is the result of a collaborative effort and was develop during the innovation week 2024 organised by Critical software.

 ## Table of Contents
 1. [Project Overview](#project-overview)